ubcbraincircuits/Caiman_NWB_Script/README.md

 Please note that these scripts are slightly different from the ones provided when Caiman is installed; they have been adjusted to better suit the needs of the centre.
 Also note that these scripts are meant to be run in Jupyter notebook.

-Additional note: I have provided the cropped .tif files I have used in order to run Caiman analysis.
-I have also provided the NWB and memory mapped files generated from doing so.
+Additional note: I have provided the cropped .tif files I have used in order to run Caiman analysis: m3_00002_cropped1.tif m3_00002_cropped2.tif m3_00002_cropped3.tif

+I have also provided the NWB and memory mapped files generated from doing so for each corresponding .tif file.